Logo

 In 1972, Charles Bronson began a string of successful action films for United Artists, beginning with Michael Winner's Chato's Land.

-In 1975, Charles Bronson starred in two films directed by Tom Gries: Breakout, and Breakheart Pass, a Western adapted from a novel by Alistair MacLean, which was a box office disappointment.
+In 1975, Charles Bronson starred in two films directed by Tom Gries: Breakout, a box office bonanza which grossed $21 million on a $4.6 million budget, and Breakheart Pass, a Western adapted from a novel by Alistair MacLean, which was a box office disappointment.

-Charles Bronson reached his pinnacle in box-office drawing power that year, when he was ranked 4th, behind only Robert Redford, Barbra Streisand, and Al Pacino.
+Charles Bronson reached his pinnacle in box-office drawing power in 1975, when he was ranked 4th, behind only Robert Redford, Barbra Streisand, and Al Pacino.

 In 1976, Bronson did a Western comedy for UA, Frank D Gilroy's From Noon till Three.